 Join Cultured Artisans in their 2 ½ hour hands-on workshop.
 Learn how to use excess seasonally available produce to produce delicious ferments such as sauerkraut and brined vegetables.

-Composting and worm farming is a great alternative to disposing of your food waste in the rubbish bin while creating quality fertiliser for your pot plants and garden.
+Composting and worm farming are great alternatives to disposing of your food waste in the rubbish bin while creating quality fertiliser for your pot plants and garden.
 Book into one of our workshops at the CEC or Kimbriki.
-Northern Beaches residents are eligible for one free compost bin or worm farm.
-Our first batch of worm farms and compost bins have been claimed.
-Please register your interest and you will be notified when our second round of stock arrives.

 No room for a compost bin or worm farm?
 Check with your local community gardens to see if they will take your food waste and turn it into quality compost.